Minister and Staff

-Rev. Elizabeth lives in Roslindale with her rambunctious but lovable rescue dog, Lyuba, and two brave cats, Doppler and Houdini.
+Rev. Elizabeth lives in Malden with her girlfriend, Isadel, her rambunctious rescue dog, Lyuba, and two brave cats, Doppler and Houdini.

 Rev. Elizabeth is very interested in receiving feedback on her ministry.
 Whatever comments you have, positive, negative, or questioning, about the Sunday services or other aspects of her ministry to First Church, please speak with her directly or via email at minister [at] firstchurchjp [dot] org.

-The standard UU Minister contract specifies that the Minister will be off and relieved of all responsibilities on at least one Sunday per month, in addition to Sundays while on vacation and study leave; 4 weeks of vacation and 4 weeks of "study leave" are provided.
+The standard UU Minister contract specifies that the Minister will be off and relieved of all responsibilities on at least one Sunday per month, in addition to Sundays while on vacation and study leave; 4 weeks of vacation and 4 weeks of "study leave" are provided per contract year.

 Andrei Baumann (he/him/his)

-Andrei Baumann, is excited to be Acting Music Director at First Church; especially starting a new musical adventure in choral music and organ literature.
+Andrei Baumann is excited to be Music Director here in Jamaica Plain; especially starting a new musical adventure in choral music and organ literature.
 As a pianist, Andrei has performed internationally as soloist and chamber musician.
 Notable venues include Carnegie Hall, Jordan Hall and the Caramoor Festival.
 Currently living in Providence, RI, he performs regularly with members of Community Music Works.
 Recent collaborations have included programs with the Newport, RI dance group Island Moving Company.
 He teaches locally at the Rhode Island Philharmonic Music School and in West Roxbury, MA.

-Rev. Marshall Hawkins (he/him/his) is a community minister who works as an editor for the Unitarian Universalist Association—the denominational headquarters located in Boston.
-He came to First Church as a ministerial intern in 2001 and never left!
+Rev. Marshall Hawkins (he/him/his) is a community minister who works as a hospice chaplain.
+He came to this congregation as a ministerial intern in 2001 and never left!
 The congregation ordained Marshall in 2003, and voted to endorse his ministry and accept his affiliation.
-Before working at the UUA, Marshall spent five years serving as a hospice chaplain.
+Marshall recently worked as an editor for the Unitarian Universalist Association—the denominational headquarters located in Boston.

-Marshall often provides ministerial coverage at First Church when Rev. Elizabeth Bukey is away and loves to work on spiritual deepening and retreats.
+Marshall often provides ministerial coverage for the congregation when Rev. Elizabeth Bukey is away and loves to work on spiritual deepening and retreats.